 All final presentations will be open to the public and published online.

-The 3MT Grand Finale event on Thursday, April 4, 2019, will be photographed and videotaped.
-By entering the contest, students must agree to allow the WVU Office of Graduate Education and Life to use the resulting photographs and/or video in publicity surrounding the contest and/or in other contexts, such as websites, promotional materials, etc.
+By entering the contest, students must agree to allow the WVU Office of Graduate Education and Life to use photographs and/or video from the competition in publicity surrounding the contest and/or in other contexts, such as websites, promotional materials, etc.

 - Each participating student must submit a video of their presentation for the preliminary